wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Petra:** We need to go back to The Planet Of The Dames

+**Layabout:** I'd rather just sit and read my fashion magazine.

+**Petra:** Oh, shall I get that for you?

-**Layabout:** Why go to something, when you can make it come to you... _she closes her eyes, there is a strange noise and her copy of Onesie Weekly "floats through the air" into her hand_
+**Layabout:** No need... _she closes her eyes, there is a strange noise and her copy of Onesie Weekly "floats through the air" into her hand_

 **Petra:** What on... how did you do that...